kgersen/allegice/trunk/ICE/ReadMe.txt

 	* fix duplication bug for parts
 NEW IN 3.44
 	* fix duplication bug for hulls (ships)
+NEW IN 3.45
+	* supports now Allegiance 1.2 registry (and only that)

 Known bugs:
 	when in sorting mode, launched parts (mines,missiles,probes and drones) are not shown.